 LENGTH controls the step length of the pattern.
 The leftmost number displays the number of steps in the pattern.
 The total length, displayed by the second number, determines the maximum number of steps available in the pattern.
-This setting can be either 16, 32, 48 or 64 steps.
 If you use 17 steps or more in a pattern, the [PAGE] key is (while in GRID RECORDING mode) used to toggle between the different pattern pages.